 Moravians in 13 states to ordain gay clergy

-The Northern Province of the Moravian Church in North America approved a proposal allowing gays and lesbians to be ordained and calling for the creation of a religious ceremony for same-sex couples.
+The Northern Province of the Moravian Church in North America approved a proposal allowing the ordination of gay and lesbian people—whether single, married, or in covenanted relationships—and calling for the creation of a rite for same-sex covenants.

 By a vote of 181-62, delegates to the province’s 2014 synod approved a proposal June 22 that also includes provisions to revise the Northern Province’s Book of Order to reflect the changes.